Annabelle (film): Box office

 The film was released in Russia on September 26, 2014, a week prior to its wide release and earned $2.1 million on its opening weekend, debuting at No. 3 at the Russian box office.
 Overseas, in its opening weekend the film earned $23.6 million from nearly 3,300 screen and 39 foreign markets for a first-weekend worldwide total of $60.8 million.

 High openings of Annabelle internationally were reported in France ($3.4 million), Brazil ($3 million), the UK ($3.1 million), Argentina ($1.2 million), Spain ($1.45 million) and Germany ($1.14 million).
-In India Annabelle debuted at #2 behind Bollywood blockbuster Bang Bang! and collected $1.3 million.
-It set an all-time opening record for a horror film in Peru with $1.34 million which is also Warner Bros. second biggest opening weekend of all time there overall.
+In India Annabelle debuted at #2 behind Bang Bang! and collected $1.3 million.
+It set an all-time opening record for a horror film in Peru with $1.34 million which is also Warner Bros. second-biggest opening weekend of all time there overall.
 In Mexico, the film earned $10.9 million (including previews) on its opening weekend and broke the record for the biggest debut ever for a horror movie, and the best 2D opening.
 Its opening weekend gross is also the third-biggest opening overall of 2014 behind Maleficent and Transformers: Age of Extinction there.
 In total, the film took 59% of the total market share.

 As of October 13, 2014, Annabelle has become the highest-grossing horror film in the Philippines, earning over ₱121.33 million.
 The film surpassed Insidious: Chapter 2's record (₱113 million), doing so after 12 days of release.
 The film has also become the highest-grossing horror movie in Lebanon after staying atop the box office for two weekends.